sheffield-bioinformatics-core/rnaseq-beginners/index.md

 There are two different approaches one might use, and we will cover the theory behind both.
 The distinction is whether you are happy to use a hard (and arbitrary) threshold to identify DE genes.

-## Over-representation analysis
+## Over-representation analysis (ORA)

-"Threshold-based" methods require defintion of a statistical threshold to define list of genes to test (e.g. FDR \< 0.01).
+"Threshold-based" methods require definition of a statistical threshold to define list of genes to test (e.g. FDR \< 0.01).
 Then a *hypergeometric* test or *Fisher's Exact* test is generally used.
 These methods require plenty of DE genes as an input, so people often use more-relaxed criteria for identifying DE genes (e.g. raw rather than adjusted p-values or FDR value but in conjuction with a fold-change cut-off)

 The question we are asking here is;